thomas898/instance-creation/README.md

 <b>Readme</b>

-Step 1:Configure the IAM user in your computer using AWS-CLI command.
+<b>Step 1:Configure the IAM user in your computer using AWS-CLI command.</b>

 aws configure